Jorge Gonzalez (footballer, born 1998)

-Jorge González Asensi (born 29 October 1998) is a Spanish footballer who currently plays as a midfielder for Louisville City FC in the USL Championship.
+Jorge González Asensi (born 29 October 1998) is a Spanish footballer who currently plays as a midfielder.

 Career

 Mercyhurst University

 In 2016, González attended Mercyhurst University in Erie, Pennsylvania to play college soccer.
 In his freshman year he made 18 appearances, scoring 14 goals and tallying four assists, and was also named PSAC Freshman of the Year.

 Southern Illinois University Edwardsville

 González transferred to Southern Illinois University Edwardsville for his sophomore year in 2017, where he played for three seasons, making 50 appearances and totaling 18 goals and five assists.
 While with the Cougars, González was chosen as a first team All-North Region by United Soccer Coaches after earning Mid-American Conference Player of the Year honors.

 Chicago FC United

 While at college, González also appeared for USL League Two side Chicago FC United in 2019.

 MLS SuperDraft

 On 13 January 2020, González was selected 76th overall in the 2020 MLS SuperDraft by Los Angeles FC.
 However, he was not signed by the club.